-391 of the single-epoch precise positioning.

-Based on the mean distance of the solution from the true position, the MSPPwithdVTEC achieved improved GPS position in comparison to the basic SPPwithKM in each tested station.
-Moreover, the MSPPwithdVTEC acquires a similar level of error reduction to the SPPwithITM what is the most satisfying in view of method authentication.

-Finally, the results of the MSPPwithdVTEC confirm the potential use of the mathematical model in the SPP.
-The strategy should be developed in the future through the verification of model stability in the other stations since ionosphere changes are highly dependent on localization.
-Therefore, the proposed method of SPP can be recognized as a good forecast to become independent of external products delivering information about the ionospheric delay.

-- 399 Competing interests.
-The authors declare that they have no conflict of interest. - 400 Founding.
-This research is supported by grant No. 2018/31/B/ST10/00262 from the Polish National Science Centre. - 401
+- Referring to achieved solutions, the proposed approach can be defined as a simple and independent way to improve SPP.
+Moreover, the MSPPwithdVTEC can be employed in the procedure of determination the approximate position for the need of the single-epoch precise positioning. - Based on the mean distance of the solution from the true position, the MSPPwithdVTEC achieved improved GPS - 391 position in comparison to the basic SPPwithKM in each tested station.
+Moreover, the MSPPwithdVTEC acquires a similar - level of error reduction to the SPPwithITM what is the most satisfying in view of method authentication. - Finally, the results of the MSPPwithdVTEC confirm the potential use of the mathematical model in the SPP.
+The - 394 strategy should be developed in the future through the verification of model stability in the other stations since ionosphere - 395 changes are highly dependent on localization.
+Therefore, the proposed method of SPP can be recognized as a good forecast - to become independent of external products delivering information about the ionospheric delay. - 397 Competing interests.
+The authors declare that they have no conflict of interest. - Founding.
+This research is supported by grant No. 2018/31/B/ST10/00262 from the Polish National Science Centre.